 - False allegations are commonly used as a tactic against men in the family courts.

 - One in three fathers do not live with their children, most often against their wishes.

 - The bar is being ever lowered on what is regarded as sexual assault by males on females, whilst the penalties are becoming more severe.
 The result is that women have the power to destroy a man for minor offences or issues of perception.

 - In contrast, sexual assault of males (of all ages) by females remains largely unrecognised by society and the criminal justice system alike.

 - Grossly inequitable treatment of men and women in the criminal justice system.
-Five out of every six men in prison would not be there if they were treated like women.
+Three out of every four men in prison would not be there if they were treated like women.

 - Whilst we hear a great deal about the “pay gap”, it is women who spend most of the money, whoever earns it.